Projects

 Prospect+

 How can you save money and energy with an energy performance contract?
 Does a revolving loan have anything in common with a revolving door?
-To help cities get to grips with innovative financing for energy efficiency, we’re working in the EU-funded Prospect+ project.
-This project pairs mentor and mentee cities to spread the word about financial tools and structures that get the best out of limited budgets, reduce the cost of green measures, and enable local governments to exploit and guide the market.
+To help cities get to grips with innovative financing for energy efficiency, we worked under the EU-funded Prospect+ project.
+This project paired mentor and mentee cities to spread the word about financial tools and structures that get the best out of limited budgets, reduce the cost of green measures, and enable local governments to exploit and guide the market.

 • Public buildings